woman singing on stage.jpg

 • Reduce vocal tension

-• Remove cracks or breathiness
+• Eliminate cracks or breathiness

 • Increase strength, power and range